langerdaniel9/cse-300-user-instructions/docs/source/index.rst

 Now that all the main setup steps are done, you are ready to access your device from anywhere in the world.

-1. Download Twingate and Remote Desktop clients on whichever device you are using to access your main device.
+1. Download the Twingate and Remote Desktop clients on whichever device you are using to access your main device.

 2. Sign in or configure both the Twingate and Remote Desktop clients.